Eurobeat: Overview

 In the late 1970s, Eurodisco musicians such as Silver Convention and Donna Summer were popular in America.

-In the 1980s, a highly polished production with "musical simplicity" at its core — from Bubblegum Pop-like lyrics, catchy (in some cases Italian, in other Eurodisco-like) melodies, to "elementary" song structures — an average British Eurobeat song took very little time to complete.
+In the 1980s, a highly polished production with "musical simplicity" at its core.
+An average British Eurobeat song took very little time to complete.
 Bananarama's "Venus" and Mel & Kim's "Showing Out (Get Fresh at the Weekend)" were said to be completed in a day, according to Pete Waterman of Stock Aitken Waterman.